-Expedition Medic Course - Day 1
+Expedition Medic Course (Medical) Day 1 of Weekend

 Our course conforms to The Royal College of Surgeon of Edinburgh (2015) Expedition Medic Competencies Framework for providers, who are not health care professionals.

 Upon successful completion of the course candidates will be able to perform examination of key body systems and be able to record and understanding the importance of changes in vital signs.

 Candidates will have an overview of and be able to recognise and diagnose a range of conditions, provide immediate emergency treatment and make rational decisions on need and mode of evacuation.
 Improvising equipment as needed from materials at hand.